minhbac333studyus/Pascalite-Program-v1.0/readme.md

-Pascallite Program
+#Pascallite Program
-This program will catch all the syntax, sematic, lexical error in pascal file & convert to assembly file This program is used for educational purpose only.
+This program will catch all the syntax, sematic, lexical error in pascal file & convert to assembly file\
+This program is used for **educational purpose only**.

 Inspired from class CS 4301 - Angelo State University - Professor Mark Molt\